DavidVazquez22/EVChargePlanner/README.md

 ## Architecture

-The backend follows a layered structure, same approach as in [FleetManager](#), an earlier project in this portfolio:
+The backend follows a layered structure, same approach as in an earlier project in this portfolio (FleetManager):

 - `EVChargePlanner.Domain` — entities, the `IPriceProvider` abstraction, and the charging planner algorithm.
 No external dependencies.
 - `EVChargePlanner.Infrastructure` — EF Core, the Norwegian price provider implementation, the background price-fetching service.